ASLK/CGER: History

 In 1870, the CGER started distributing its services through the Belgian network of post offices, making it in practice the country's postal savings system, after having previously used the network of the National Bank.
 The number of savings accounts (livrets d'épargne) held at the CGER grew rapidly, reaching 730,000 in 1890 and 3.1 million in 1913.
 The CGER was gradually authorized by the Belgian government to diversify its activity into more banking services offerings.
 In 1884 the CGER started to provide agricultural loans.
 From 1889 it started providing mortgages to workers and related life insurance services.
 From 1903 it offered workplace insurance through the Caisse de Retraite pour les Accidents du Travail.
-In the first half of the 20th century it was heavily involved in the financing of Belgium's housing and agricultural development policies.
+In the first half of the 20th century, it was heavily involved in the financing of Belgium's housing and agricultural development policies.

 After World War II, it expanded further into export credit and lending to industry, and also lent significantly to the Belgian state itself. from 1959 it started building up its own branch network, and in 1975 was eventually granted a general banking license.
 In 1980 it was also authorized to expand abroad.
 In 1992 it became a joint-stock holding company, in French CGER-Holding, with two main subsidiaries for banking and insurance services respectively, in French CGER-Banque and CGER-Assurances.
 In 1993, Fortis Group acquired half of the equity of both the banking and insurance subsidiaries from the Belgian state, then further raised its stake to 74.9 percent in 1997 and 100 percent in 1998.
+Meanwhile, in 1996 it took over the Société Nationale de Crédit à l'Industrie, another Belgian public bank.

-Fortis merged ASLK/CGER with Generale Bank in mid-1999.
+Fortis eventually merged ASLK/CGER with Générale de Banque in mid-1999.
 Since 2009, the former CGER operations have subsequently been part of BNP Paribas Fortis.